MarcusKorea/Crashes_in_Victoria/README.md

 - Almost No correlation (r value of 0.02)
   - p-value = 0.507
 The tests run all showed values above 0.05, suggesting that there was no correlation between the variables we test.
 Note: The p-value for accident count vs Temperature was 0.06, which is very close to 0.05.

+### Conclusion for rainfaill and temperature variabels vs accident counts (looking at them seperatly)
+- Maybe a multiple linear regression (using both rainfall and temperature) can be used to help predict accident counts (or even include other vairbales).

 ## How to redo the analyse using out files
 - Each notebook is labeled as a 'step', please run them in order.
 The code should run smoothly if run once in order.
 - The figures are stored as screenshots in the figures folder and are named appropiatley.